postgrespro/postgres_cluster/contrib/mmts/doc/administration.md

 Multi-master consist of patched version of postgres and extension mmts, that provides most of the functionality, but depends on several modifications to postgres core.

-### Sources
+### Building multimaster from Source Code

-Ensure that following prerequisites are installed:
+1. Depending on your operating system, ensure that the following prerequisites are installed.

-for Debian based linux:
+For Debian based Linux:

 ```
 apt-get install -y git make gcc libreadline-dev bison flex zlib1g-dev
 ```

-for RedHat based linux:
+For Red Hat based Linux:

 ```
 yum groupinstall 'Development Tools'
 yum install git, automake, libtool, bison, flex readline-devel
 ```

+For macOS systems:
-on mac OS it enough to have XCode command line tools installed.
+Make sure you have XCode command-line tools installed.

-After that everything is ready to install postgres along with multimaster extension.
+2. Install PostgreSQL with the multimaster extension:

 ```
 git clone https://github.com/postgrespro/postgres_cluster.git